babelsociety/website/content/blog/in-depth-economy/index.md

 ### How would it look like?

-Suppose we are a biologist and finally finished a research on a new type of grain.
+Suppose we finally finished a research on a new type of grain.
 It is time to start production and reap the fruits of our labor.

 We open a production project and soon people involved in agriculture show up, asking further question on how it works, and willing to try the new variety.
 All together we decide on which fields would be best to run the first crop, then come up with the initial requirements for number of seeds and all other resources needed.